Hybrid Modern Authentication: Should I Care or Not?

 A lot of organizations have an Active Directory with quite a bit of history.
 Chances are those permissions are not inherited.
 Over the years, I've seen some interesting directory structures with all sorts of permission layers.
 It's common in larger environments to see permissions in AD maintained by a different team, and you might not have the rights to add/modify permissions in AD.
 In these cases, permissions for the synchronization engine are often added manually using a PowerShell script (and dsacls.exe.)

-A good example of such a script can be found here: http://c7solutions.com/2015/07/configuring-writeback-permissions-in-active-directory-for-azure-active-directory-sync.
-While the script Brian shares contains the permissions for all possible objects, the team executing it might wrongfully assume that they don’t need to add the permissions for the msDS-ExternalDirectoryObjectId attribute based on the documentation referenced earlier.
+Here is a good such a Powershell script as to configuring sync and writeback permissions in Azure AD.
+While the script Brian shares contains the permissions for all possible objects, the team executing it might wrongfully assume that they don’t need to add the permissions for the msDS-ExternalDirectoryObjectId attribute based on the documentation previously referenced above.

 However, as soon as the attribute is in your local AD (even if you are not running Exchange 2016), and you enable hybrid write-back, you must assign proper permissions for the attribute.
 If not, the synchronization engine will complain about it.
 It won’t impact the user or the hybrid deployment (because the attribute isn’t used), but it's not very clean to keep those errors in the synchronization log.